pricing

 Let’s hypothetically say that the free shipping option will increase sales by 20%, so for every 100 sales at the usual price, we will be making 120 sales.
 Let’s project the revenue and costs between the two scenarios:

-We have made $560 of extra revenue in this scenario due to the extra sales our new free shipping marketing tactics have driven - even after your estimated shipping costs have been factored in.
-Keep in mind that this gross revenue figure is quite simplistic, so be sure to factor in any other costs that are applicable for your shop to ensure you have the margins you need).
+We have made $560 of extra revenue in this scenario due to the extra sales our new free shipping strategy has driven — even after estimated shipping costs have been factored in.
+Keep in mind that this gross revenue figure is quite simplistic, so be sure to factor in any other costs (including Etsy’s 6.5% transaction fee and payment processing) to ensure you have the margins you need.

 From here, you can then experiment with your pricing — you might find that you can increase your price without impacting your sales volume.